Director of International Students & Programs Office

 Graduate Student Assistant

-Rainy is a third year Warren College student majoring in Psychology with a minor in Business.
+Rainy is a fourth year Warren College student majoring in Psychology with Business and Music MInors.
 Her hometown is Shanghai, China.
 She currently works at the International Center as a Peer Mentor with the Triton International Leader (TILs) Program.
 Her job is to help new international students to get involved on campus, and to answer their questions and help to adapt to life at UCSD in multiple ways.
 Having been to lots of countries, Rainy enjoys cross cultural communication.
 In her spare time, Rainy also enjoys reading novels and watching movies.
 She also loves doing archery on campus.
 She is also interested in traveling and road trips.

 Jinglin Li is a second year ERC student majoring in Management Science and minoring in Dance.
 Her hometown is Nanjing, China.
 When she was little, she went to a lot of countries to perform as a cultural ambassador.
 During her Junior year in high school, she came to San Diego as an foreign exchange student for a year and studied in a local high school.
 She enjoys sharing her own culture and learning about different culture with people from all around the world.
 As a member of the Triton Leader, she hopes to help international students transit smoothly to their college life, and to give them useful suggestions when they encounter difficulties.
 In her spare time, she loves dancing and playing the piano.
 She also likes doing sports such as swimming, playing badminton and squash, Yoga and Pilates.

-Alicia is a third year student in Warren College studying to obtain her Bachelors of Science in Psychology with minors in Theatre and Cognitive Science.
+Alicia is a fourth year student in Warren College studying to obtain her Bachelors of Science in Psychology with minors in Theatre and Cognitive Science.
 She was born and raised in Las Vegas, Nevada, and is going into her second year as a Triton International Leader mentor, resource, and friend to incoming international students.
 In addition to being a TIL, she works as a Student Involvement Leadership Consultant, Orientation Leader, and House Manager.
 Also, she volunteers as a tutor for Reality Changers, a non-profit that helps high school students become first-generation college students.
-Alicia is very involved on campus; she holds leadership positions in Nomads Theatre Company, Alternative Breaks, and works in a Cognitive Development lab.
+Alicia is very involved on campus; she holds leadership positions in both Nomads Theatre Company and Alternative Breaks.
 So she is a great resource for tons of different ways to become involved.
 Alicia loves learning about new cultures because education can involve trying delicious new foods, among many other perks.
-She has previous visited Mexico and the Dominican Republic.
-Next spring break, Alicia is planning to travel to the Philippines to service work for a social justice issue through Alternative Breaks.
+She has previous visited Mexico, Dominican Republic, and Nicaragua.
 In her spare time, you can catch Alicia doing anything outdoors from trying a new hike to reading a book at La Jolla Shores.
 In the future, she would love to work for organization such as Teach For America or the Peace Corps to help people across the globe.